 Directly to your inspector for review.
 To Geotechnical & Materials Engineering Division and the District Office for review.
+Upload electronically to https://dpw.lacounty.gov/apps/esubmissions/gme/default.aspx

 Revisions: The inspector must be notified of all plan revisions.
 Contact the inspector through his/her voicemail or the Inspection Request Line to inform him/her of the proposed revision.
 When a substantial design change is proposed, the inspector may request the grading plan checker to review and approve the revision.
 It is the responsibility of the Permittee to process the revision with the plan checker.
 Additional plan check fees may be incurred for this review time.